ldrssantos/FPGA_learning/README.md

 ## Section 9
 Use previous Design Kit documentation

-Exemple1 - Use this EVK to to verify Shift register implementations (Exercise1-section3)
+Exemple1 - Use this EVK to verify Shift register implementations (Exercise1-section3)

-Exercise1 - Use this EVK to to verify State machine implementations (Exercise3-section3)
+Exercise1 - Use this EVK to verify State machine implementations (Exercise3-section3)

-Exercise2 - Use this EVK to to verify RAM memory implementations (Exercise1-section5)
+Exercise2 - Use this EVK to verify RAM memory implementations (Exercise1-section5)

-Exercise3 - Use this EVK to to verify RAM memory implementations (Exercise4-section4)
+Exercise3 - Use this EVK to verify RAM memory implementations (Exercise4-section4)